0zero/disaster_response/README.md

 ### Considerations, concerns, and improvements
 The biggest concern I have with this model is the actual split of the data used for training and testing of our model.
-I've used _sk-learns_ `train_test_split` in order to create training and test datasets but this cannot guarantee that we obtain a balanced representation of each label in our training and test sets.
+I've used _sk-learn's_ `train_test_split` in order to create training and test datasets but this cannot guarantee that we obtain a balanced representation of each label in our training and test sets.
 And, the obtained imbalance is evident in our evaluation metrics and the inaccurate predictions obtained in the web app.